 If you are not ready to print immediately after purchasing your score(s), please use the contact form to place your order.
 Upon completion of a bank transfer, your watermarked score(s) will be emailed to you to be printed at your convenience.

 Drawing on my experience as a singer, my scores aim to be both performer friendly and academically informed.
 Editions are thoroughly researched, suitably scored for mixed voice and/or low voice choirs (as of January 2020, new editions include vocal ranges) and appropriate editorial interventions are clearly marked as such.
 Suitable Musica ficta is provided above the stave (though Directors need not feel bound to my decisions if they prefer alternatives) and translations are provided where necessary.
 Click here to see a sample of an editorial note.

-These scores are designed by a performer for performers and are used by groups such as Genesis Sixteen, The Erebus Ensemble, Ceruleo and the choirs of Magdalen College, Oxford, St Peter’s Eaton Square, All Saints Margaret Street and St Martin in the Fields.
+These scores are designed by a performer for performers and are used by groups such as Genesis Sixteen, The Gesualdo Six, The Erebus Ensemble, Ceruleo and the choirs of Magdalen College, Oxford, St Peter’s Eaton Square, All Saints Margaret Street and St Martin in the Fields.